Virtua Fighter 4

-is a fighting game by Sega.
-It is the fourth game in the Virtua Fighter series.

-The game was first released in arcades on the NAOMI 2 board in 2001.
-A console port of Virtua Fighter 4, as well as that of Virtua Fighter 4: Evolution under the budget-priced "Greatest Hits" label, appeared on the Sony PlayStation 2 in 2002 and 2003, respectively.
+is a 2001 fighting video game developed and published by Sega for arcades.
+It is the fourth game installment in the Virtua Fighter series.
+It was first released in arcades on the NAOMI 2 board followed by a console port as well as Virtua Fighter 4: Evolution on the PlayStation 2 under the budget-priced "Greatest Hits" label in 2002 and 2003, respectively.
+The sequel, Virtua Fighter 5, was released in 2006.